simonjulianl/tp/docs/DeveloperGuide.md

        Expected: New patient whose id `P001` is created, confirmation is shown in feedback box, and the patient table is shown.

     3. Test case: `add t/patient n/John Snow p/12312312 a/51 b/B+ g/M h/173 w/65 m/heart failure`<br>
-       Expected: New patient whose id `P002` is created with empty description.
+       Expected: New patient whose id `P002` is created.

     4. Test case: `add t/patient n/Tim Burton p/33334444 a/50 b/O- g/M h/173 w/65`<br>
-       Expected: Error message blood type should only contain A+, A-, B+, B-, AB+, AB-, O+, or O-, and it should not be blank.
-All non capital letters will be capitalized will be shown in the feedback box.
+       Expected: Error message "blood type should only contain A+, A-, B+, B-, AB+, AB-, O+, or O-, and it should not be blank.
+All non capital letters will be capitalized" will be shown in the feedback box.

     5. Test case: `add t/patient n/Cedric Tom p/11112222 a/23 b/O+ g/M h/800 w/65`<br>
        Expected: Error message height should be integer between 1 and 300 inclusive is shown in the feedback box.

-    6. Other incorrect `add t/patient` commands to try: `add t/patients`, invalid parameters, `...` <br>
+    6. Other incorrect `add t/patient` commands to try: `add t/patients` with invalid parameters, etc. <br>
        Expected: Error message shown in the feedback box.

 ### Deleting a record in GoMedic